jxchin/DETechAssessment-cjx/README.md

 Approximately 2 hours

 ### What I've done
 1. The provided API doesn't work.
-So I used Covid-19 Weekly Stats dataset from Data.gov.sg
+So I used Covid-19 Weekly Stats dataset from Data.gov.sg (https://data.gov.sg/dataset/covid-19-stats?resource_id=68289dd4-e9d1-41cf-afe6-b093d04b60af)
-2. Since the dataset is already aggregated and it made the assignment easier, I decided to include a table to show which month had the highest cases
+2. Since the dataset is aggregated and it made the assignment easier, I decided to include a table to show which month had the highest cases
 2. Research on various DAX examples to prep my dataset

 ### What to improve on